Farewell, Missouri

+Unincorporated community in Missouri, U.S.

-Farewell is an unincorporated community in southern Oregon County, in the U.S. state of Missouri.
+Farewell is an unincorporated community in southern Oregon County, Missouri, United States.

 The community is on Missouri Route V approximately eight miles east of Thayer.
-It is one-half mile north of the Missouri-Arkansas state line.
-The community of Jeff is 1.5 miles to the west on Route V and Myrtle is five miles to the east.
+It is 1/2 mi north of the Missouri–Arkansas state line.
+The community of Jeff is 1.5 mi to the west on Route V and Myrtle is 5 mi to the east.

 History

 A post office called Farewell was established in 1912, and remained in operation until 1927.
 The name "Farewell" was assigned to the place by postal authorities.